 Responsive design is by far the best Google 'approved' configuration option.

 Take-away: Same URL, same HTML, same content, constancy, great user experience, lower maintenance costs.

-Whilst Google approves this method for mobile friendliness, it is prone errors.
+Whilst Google approves this method for mobile-friendliness, it is prone to errors.
 When a new device is created it will be up to you (or your website vendor) to update the Dynamic Serving environment to accommodate those new devices or browsers.
-Outdated scripts will lead to failures in the visitor site detection and a poor user experience for your visitors.
+Outdated scripts will lead to failures in the visitor site detection and poor user experience for your visitors.

 Take-away: Same URL, different HTML, different content, inconsistency, poor user experience, higher maintenance costs.

 This is exactly what it sounds like, a mobile-only version of your website.
 Whilst it is Google Approved, it is far from optimum for your visitor experience.

 This is a separate website that uses a completely different set of code and URL structure than your desktop version.
 These sites are easily spotted by their 'm.' prefix (eg. m.yourwebsite.com).